neopragma/tdd-java-ps/docs/Package_samples.md

 ## Class CalcRefactoredTest

-This is the same as ```CalcTest``` after smoe basic refactoring was performed to reduce duplication.
+This is the same as ```CalcTest``` after some basic refactoring was performed to reduce duplication.
 It illustrates another JUnit annotation, @BeforeEach, that causes the annotated method to be executed before each test case.

 Learning goal: Gain a basic sense of how refactoring can simplify the design, reduce the number of lines of code, and enhance readability of the test suite.